solana-foundation/developer-content/docs/toolkit/test-suite/basics.md

 ## Installation

-Install the Solana Toolkit by running the following command:
+Install the Solana Toolkit and mucho CLI by running the following command:

 ```shell
 npx -y mucho@latest install